microsoft/typespec/docs/language-basics/imports.md

 ## Import a library

 The import value can be name one of the package dependencies.
-In that case typespec will lookup for the `package.json` file and check the `tspMain` entry (or default to `main` if absent) to decide what is the library entrypoint to load.
+In that case TypeSpec will lookup for the `package.json` file and check the `tspMain` entry (or default to `main` if absent) to decide what is the library entrypoint to load.

 ```typespec
 import "@typespec/rest";